Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 ## DNS over TLS with OpenVPN
 To configure an OpenVPN Client to use Stubby DNS, set **Accept DNS Configuration = Disabled** on the **VPN->VPN Client** page.
 Select the **Apply** button to save the setting.

+## Blocking Client DNS requests
+To force all LAN clients to use Stubby, enter the following commands in an SSH session.

+    iptables -t nat -A PREROUTING -i br0 -p udp --dport 53 -j DNAT --to "$(nvram get lan_ipaddr)" iptables -t nat -A PREROUTING -i br0 -p tcp --dport 53 -j DNAT --to "$(nvram get lan_ipaddr)"

+Add the commands to **/jffs/scripts/firewall-start** so the rules survice a reboot.

 ## DNSSEC
 The **install_stubby.sh** script turns off the DNSSEC setting on the firmware to avoid conflicts with DNSSEC built into Stubby.
 Stubby uses **getdns** to manage DNSSEC. **getdns** uses a form of built-in trust-anchor management modelled on [RFC7958](https://tools.ietf.org/html/rfc7958), named [Zero configuration DNSSEC](https://getdnsapi.net/releases/getdns-1-2-0/).
 If you turn on the firmware DNSSEC, the [Cloudflare Help Page](https://1.1.1.1/help) test page will not work.
+Early in my testing, I had root anchor files in the appdata_dir **/opt/var/cache/stubby**.
+Later in my testing, no root anchor files appeared in the appdata_dir.
+I created an [issue]( I created an issue with stubby support team about it: https://github.com/getdnsapi/stubby/issues/136) with the Stubby team.
+However, they stopped replying to my follow-up questions.
+Since I received no response from the Stubby suport team and the DNSSEC test sites worked, I closed the issue.

 ## DNSSEC, DNS Spoof, DNS Leak and WebRTC Leak Test Web Sites
 1. DNSSEC Test